-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Conservation Dental Practice was the principal dentist.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection we collected four CQC comment cards filled in by patients and spoke with four other patients.
+On the day of inspection we collected 17 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.
+Three of the comment card stated waiting times were sometimes an issue.

-During the inspection we spoke with two dentists and two dental nurses, We looked at practice policies and procedures and other records about how the service is managed.
+During the inspection we spoke with three dentists, three dental nurses and one receptionist.
+We looked at practice policies and procedures and other records about how the service is managed.